Thermally activated nature of synchro-Shockley dislocations in Laves phases

-So far, the thermally activated nature of synchro-Shockley dislocations is not fully understood.
-In this study, the transition mechanisms of the rate-limiting steps of the motion of synchro-Shockley dislocations at different shear and normal strain levels are studied using the NEB method \cite{henkelman2000climbing,henkelman2000improved}.
-The stress-dependent activation energy and volume of dislocation motion were investigated and correlated to thermal activation.
-The atomistic simulations presented in this study were performed using the molecular dynamics software package LAMMPS \cite{LAMMPS}.
-The interatomic interaction was modeled by the modified embedded atom method potential by Kim et al. \cite{kim2015modified} for Mg-Ca. The synchro-Shockley partial dislocations in C14 CaMg\textsubscript{2} were constructed following the method detailed in \cite{xie2022unveiling,hirel2015atomsk,vaid2022pinning}, and then relaxed using the conjugate gradient with box relaxation and the FIRE \cite{bitzek2006structural,guenole2020assessment} algorithm.
-OVITO \cite{stukowski2009visualization} was used to visualize and analyze the atomistic simulation results.
-The shear stress value was derived from the applied shear strain and shear modulus of the potential (25.6 GPa).
-For more details of the simulation setup and methods, see Figure S1 in the Supplementary Material and \cite{guenole2019basal,xie2022unveiling}.
+Atomistic simulations were performed using LAMMPS \cite{LAMMPS}.
+The interatomic interactions were modeled by the modified embedded atom method potential by Kim et al. \cite{kim2015modified} for Mg-Ca. The synchro-Shockley partial dislocations (partial~I: 1/3$[ 1 0 \bar{1} 0 ]$; partial~II: 1/3$[ 0 1 \bar{1} 0 ]$) in C14 CaMg\textsubscript{2} were constructed following the method detailed in \cite{xie2022unveiling,hirel2015atomsk,vaid2022pinning}, and then relaxed using the conjugate gradient with box relaxation and the FIRE \cite{bitzek2006structural,guenole2020assessment} algorithm.
+OVITO \cite{stukowski2009visualization} was used for visualization and analysis.
+The applied shear stress $\tau$ value was derived from the shear modulus on the basal plane given by the elastic constant $C_\textsubscript{44}$ of the interatomic potential ($G_\textsubscript{(0001)} =$ 25.6 GPa) and the applied shear strain \cite{xie2022unveiling}.
+For more details of methods, see Figure S1 and \cite{guenole2019basal,xie2022unveiling}.

-To investigate the stress-dependent synchro-shear slip, the strain-controlled NEB calculations were performed on the two-dimensional (2D) setup by applying shear strain $\epsilon_{yz}$ parallel to the partial slip direction $y$ on both initial and final configurations.
-The initial configuration is pre-strained by a transverse displacement corresponding to the partial slip vector in addition to the applied shear strain as illustrated in Figure \ref{fig1}(d).
-The pre-strain acts as a driving force for synchro-shear slip and its contribution to the stored elastic energy is fully released in the final configuration after the slip event.
+The initial configuration of the NEB calculation on the synchro-shear slip is pre-strained by a transverse displacement corresponding to the partial slip vector $b_\textsubscript{p}$, as illustrated in Figure \ref{fig1}(d).
+The pre-strain acts as a driving force for synchro-shear slip, and its contribution to the stored elastic energy is fully released in the final configuration after the slip event.
+To investigate the stress-dependent synchro-shear slip, the strain-controlled NEB calculations were performed by superimposing additional shear strain in $b_\textsubscript{p}$ direction on both initial and final configurations.
 A synchro-shear full slip involves a leading component with the creation of a stacking fault and a trailing component with the elimination of the stacking fault.
-In this study, we focus on the leading partial slip as the trailing counterpart exhibits a mirror symmetric minimum energy path (MEP) when the external stress is zero, see Figure S2.
+Here, we focus on the leading partial slip as the trailing counterpart exhibits a mirror symmetric minimum energy path (MEP) when the external stress is zero, see Figure S2.